AssistiveRoboticsUNH/bc_tutorial/robomimic_tasks/spacemouse_install.md

 Spacemouse requires some installation as described here robosuite/robosuite/devices/spacemouse.py

 ### Step 1: Install the driver
 Download and install driver from https://www.3dconnexion.com/service/drivers.html

 ### Step 2: Install hidapi library
+* Make sure you are in correct environment (e.g. robomimic_venv)
 ```bash
 pip install hidapi
 ```

-### Step 3: Change the vendor id and product id
+### Step 3: Change the vendor id and product id (default should probably work)
 Change the vendor id and product id that correspond to the device.
-In the robosuite/robosuite/macros.py change the following (use actual id)
+In the robosuite/robosuite/macros.py change the following (use actual id).
 ```
    SPACEMOUSE_VENDOR_ID = 9583
    SPACEMOUSE_PRODUCT_ID = 50734